Happy New Year!

 optional savory toppings: Sesame Sauce (recipe below), edamame, tofu, avocado, sesame seeds, walnuts, seaweed, shitakes, soy sauce, teriyaki sauce, sriracha, tonkatsu barbecue sauce, sesame seed butter (tahini)

-optional sweet toppings: Sesame Sauce (recipe below), sesame seeds, nuts, dates, chocolate, honey, maple syrup, sesame seed butter
+optional sweet toppings: Sesame Sauce (recipe below), sesame seeds, nuts, dates, chocolate, maple syrup, sesame seed butter

 spoons (for toppings)